mccheatz/ExampleMod/README.md

 # ExampleMod
-A example implementation for FluidityGradle and HookUtility
+An example implementation for FluidityGradle and HookUtility